Peter-T-Ruehr/PiScAnt/README.md

 # PiscAnt (Pi scAnt)
 Python code to run scAnt setup on Raspberry Pi Model 3+.
-This was developed for my own use, so the code may be messy, only comes with limited documentation, and I know of some issues already, but it works for me.
-I think it would also be easier to use a Pi Model 4, but that is also more expensive.
+This was developed for my own use, so the code may be messy, only comes with limited documentation, and I know of one [issue](https://github.com/Peter-T-Ruehr/PiscAnt/issues) already, but it works for me.
+I think it would also be easier to use a Pi Model 4, but that is also more expensive and I had none at hand.
 Feel free to use this code, and let me know if you have constructive critique in the [Discussions](https://github.com/Peter-T-Ruehr/PiscAnt/discussions) or [Issues](https://github.com/Peter-T-Ruehr/PiscAnt/issues) page.

 CAD files to house the RPi HQ cam on the scAnt will be made available on Thingiverse at some point.